-Dr. Waud is in her third year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.
+Dr. Mahesan began his third of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.

-Dr. Mousa is in her second year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.
+Dr. Sabouni is in her second year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.

-Dr. Shah began his first year of fellowship in Reproductive Endocrinology and Infertility in July 2015.
+Dr. Matitashvili began her first year of fellowship in Reproductive Endocrinology and Infertility in July 2018.

 Tamar attended David Tvildiani Medical University in Tbilisi, Georgia.
 With a passion for women’s health and infertility, she moved to United States to complete her residency in Obstetrics and Gynecology at one of the busiest hospitals in New York City - Maimonides Medical Center.
 Achieving her dream in matching at the Jones Institute for Reproductive Medicine has been life-changing for her.
 Her research interests include quality improvement projects, fertility preservation and ovulatory dysfunctions.